This document is part of the Code of Conduct for Employees resource.

 What type of questions can the selection panel ask referees?

 A senior member of the selection panel, possibly the hiring manager, should conduct the reference checks.
 Having one person hear and record all the referees’ comments provides consistency.
 The panel member should ask the referee to confirm the applicant’s role and period of employment and ask questions about the applicant’s experience and skills.
-The panel member might like to use the Reference Check Template on page 6 to record the discussion.
+The panel member might like to use the Reference Check Template to record the discussion.

 Referees may be obliged to give a fair and truthful assessment of the applicant’s work performance and conduct.
 This can include information about an applicant being disciplined or dismissed from an organisation.
 It can also include the progress the applicant has made to improve their performance.